 Step one: Turn off the filtration system

 The first step to cleaning the cartridge filter is turning off the power to your filtration system in your pool.
-This includes turning off any timers that might turn it back on while you’re cleaning the filter.
+This includes turning off any timers that might turn it back on while cleaning the filter.

 Step two: Bleed air

 Once your filtration system has been turned off, you will need to bleed the compressed air.
-You do this by opening the air relief valve, which essentially removes air from the filter.
+You do this by opening the air relief valve, which removes air from the filter.
 This also drains the filter of any excess water from the pool.

 Step three: Remove the cartridge filter